kalaithuli/Python-programs/README.md

 ## Contribution
 Your contribution is highly appreciated 🙏.
-To contribute to this project please read <insert contribution.md>
+To contribute to this project please read [how to contribute](https://github.com/bluishhh/Slide/blob/main/contribute.md)
 > This repository is maintained by [bluishhh](https://github.com/bluishhh).